-[Note on the author: Carla Haddad is a senior translator, editor and examiner with the Chartered Institute of Linguists.
-Carla is currently a student on the City, University of London Writing for Business short course which started in May 2018.
-She wrote this blog as part of a homework/in-class exercise on that course.]
+[About the author: Clare Furlonger is Marketing and Communications Manager for LeapFrog Investments.
+Clare was a student on the City, University of London Writing for Business short course in Oct-Dec 2018, and wrote this blog as part of a homework/in-class exercise on that course.]

-[Note on the author: Elma Jenkins works in project support for the RHEA Group.
-Elma is currently a student on the City, University of London Writing for Business short course which started in May 2018.
-She wrote this blog as part of a homework/in-class exercise on that course.]
+[Note on the author: Sally Wang is an operations manager and coordinator, living and working temporarily in London though her family home is in the USA.
+She was a student on the City, University of London Writing for Business short course in Oct-Dec 2018.
+Sally wrote this blog as part of a homework/in-class exercise on that course.]

-[Note on the author: Daria Kravchenko is Group Digital Marketing Manager at Hays Recruitment.
-Daria is currently a student on the City, University of London Writing for Business short course which started in May 2018.
-She wrote this blog as part of a homework/in-class exercise on that course.]
+[Note on the author: Callum Provan works in Internal Communications for Vodafone Enterprise.
+He was a student on the City, University of London Writing for Business short course which ended in July 2018.
+Callum wrote this blog as part of a homework/in-class exercise on that course.]

-[Note on the author: Nick Durrant is a paraplanner and Chartered Financial Planner.
-Nick is currently a student on the City, University of London Writing for Business short course, which started in January 2018.
-This blog was created as part of a homework/in-class exercise on that course.]
+[Note on the author: Emily Cronin is Business Development & Marketing Coordinator at Barker Langham cultural consultancy.
+She was a student on the City, University of London Writing for Business short course which ended in July 2018.
+Emily wrote this blog as part of a homework/in-class exercise on that course.]